 What Inspired The Nike Pro Hijab Line?

-Nike looked at the high-profile instances of Muslim athletes competing in hijabs and decided that there is a need for the line.
-Athletes like Saudi Arabia’s runner Sarah Attar, who wore a hijab whilst competing in the 800 meter heat.
-In 2012 at the London Olympics and Emirati weightlifter Amna Al Haddad, who did so at the 2016 Olympics in Rio.
+Muhammad joined athletes like Saudi Arabia’s runner Sarah Attar, who wore a hijab whilst competing in the 800 meter heat in 2012 at the London Olympics and Emirati weightlifter Amna Al Haddad, who did so at the 2016 Olympics in Rio.

-Another case that the brand cited is the fencer Ibtihaj Muhammad, who became the first American to compete at the Olympics in Rio wearing a hijab.
-The company released a statement, saying “By providing Muslim athletes with the most ground-breaking products, like the Nike Pro Hijab, Nike aims to serve today’s pioneers as well as inspire even more women and girls in the region who still face barriers and limited access to sport.”
+These high profiled athletes proved that there was a great need for the line.
+In a statement the company said “By providing Muslim athletes with the most ground-breaking products, like the Nike Pro Hijab, Nike aims to serve today’s pioneers as well as inspire even more women and girls in the region who still face barriers and limited access to sport.”

 What You Need To Know About the Nike Pro Hijab Line

-Nike collaborated with Muslim athletes to help them develop the product, such as weightlifter Al Haddad.
+Nike collaborated with Muslim athletes to help them develop the product, such as weightlifter Al Haddad and figure skater, Zahra Lari.
 Their goal was to create a product that would be lightweight and resistant to trapping heat.
 But also have the grip to stay in place.